 As Kim points out in the webinar, OOS/OOT test results must be investigated since they can be life threatening, indicating a problem to patients or consumers using related products already released in the market.
 Taking a quality management approach that automates the process and integrates vital data is the key to effectively sniffing out the source of an issue before it can cause harm.

-You can listen to a recording of the webinar to learn more about the benefits of Lab Investigations and taking an automated approach to quality management.
+You can listen to a recording of the webinar to learn more about the benefits of Lab Investigations and taking an automated approach to quality management and QMS Software.